 Here’s the deal: DO NOT CALL THE PHONE NUMBER.
 Just close the browser, regardless of any warnings not to do so.

 4. Did You Make This Purchase?

 We generally appreciate when our bank or credit card company notifies us of unusual spending related to our accounts.
-So, when a call comes in asking if you bought an iPad on Amazon for $800 and you know you didn’t, you might be receptive to the caller who, in fact, is luring you into a common scam.
+So, when a call or text comes in asking if you bought an iPad on Amazon for $800 and you know you didn’t, you might be receptive to this caller who is, in fact, luring you into falling for a common scam.

 People tend to react quickly and without hesitation when they fear their accounts are being used for fraudulent purchases.
-When you call or contact the inquirer to let them know you didn’t make the purchase, they take the next step in their deception.
+When you respond to the call or text to let them know you didn’t make the purchase, the attackers take the next step in their deception.

 You can stop this scam in several spots.
 First, check the account yourself by logging into the official website or by calling the number on the back of your credit card to see if there have been unauthorized purchases.
 Second, never share your screen if you have your bank account, credit card accounts. or any other financial or vulnerable personal information open and available.